petermanmj/le-kitchen/structural.md

 ## Option 1
 Option 1 trims the current beam on top of the post and butts a new extension beam on top of the post.
 It's unclear if this work can be done without installing temporary supports to hold up current loads.

-### Construction Steps
+### Structural Construction Steps

 * Demo subject area to enable new framing
 * erect 2 temporary "jacks" to hold up N-S ceiling beams on both sides of the E-W span beam
 * erect temporary "jack" to hold the E-W span-beam
-* Slice E-W span beam vertically between notched-in top-plate and top of post
+* Slice E-W span beam vertically between notched-in top-plate and top of post & remove West portion
-* Remove West end of current span beam (cut nails to enable removal)
 * Install jack stud to support West side of new extension beam
 * Butt new extension beam against current span beam and secure in place
 * Install metal strap across span-beam, post, extension-beam - possibly [APVST](https://www.strongtie.com/avantcollection_outdooraccents/apvst_strap/p/apvst)